| Allegro CL version 10.1 Minimally revised from 10.0. 10.0 version | ||||||||||

 discusses the issue assocated with this variable in detail, with

 examples.
-See also *warn-on-nested-reader-conditionals*
+See also *warn-on-nested-reader-conditionals*.

 If the purpose of this form is to produce the following results:

-and :foo
+:allegro and :foo are

 features: (:allegro)

-is a feature and :foo
+:allegro is a feature and :foo

 is not: (:allegro)

-is not a feature
+:allegro is not a feature

-and :foo
+and :foo is: (:foo)

-nor :foo
+:allegro nor :foo are features:

 nil